 The discount rate used to measure the TPL was 6.75%.
 The projection of cash flows used to determine the discount rate assumed that System member contributions will be made per the VRS Statutes and the employer contributions will be made in accordance with the VRS funding policy at rates equal to the difference between actuarially determined contribution rates adopted by the VRS Board of Trustees and the member rate.
-Through the fiscal year ending June 30, 2019, the employer rate contributed by the Authority will be subject to the portion of the VRS Board-certified rates that are funded by the Virginia General Assembly.

-From July 1, 2019 on, participating employers are assumed to contribute 100% of the actuarially determined contribution rates.
+From July 1, 2020 on, participating employers are assumed to contribute 100% of the actuarially determined contribution rates.
 Based on those assumptions, the plan's fiduciary net position is projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return was applied to all periods of projected benefit payments to determine the TPL.